DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     is true if it is expected by the framework that a prediction will be made for the specific agent.

-    This input does not have to be provided if the model can only predict one single agent at the same time and is therefore incaable of joint predictions.
+    This input does not have to be provided if the model can only predict one single agent at the same time and is therefore incapable of joint predictions.
 In this case, None is assumed as the value.

   Returns
   -------